tinybirdco/copy-live-coding/README.md

 Lastly we can create a new query calling the latest snapshot —or a lambda architecture like, calling the latest snapshot and deduplicating as well the rows that changed from the latest snapshot until now— and see the differences in performance.

 [^1]: Although we use mostly use the API in this example, we have included some [CLI](https://www.tinybird.co/docs/cli.html) commands for convenience.
 [Check Getting started with the CLI](https://www.tinybird.co/docs/quick-start-cli.html) in case you're not yet familiar with it.

+[^2]: Be sure that the `deduplicate` pipe is not published as API endpoint.
+If you did a `tb push`, you can do `tb pipe unpublish deduplicate` before converting it into a copy pipe.